operator-framework/olm-docs/content/en/docs/Tasks/uninstall-operator.md

 ## Step 4: Deciding whether or not to delete the CRDs and APIServices

 The final step consists of deciding whether or not to delete the CRDs and APIServices that were introduced to the cluster by the operator.
 Assuming you have already deleted all unwanted resources on cluster as enumerated in Step 1, if no resources remain it is safe to remove the CRD or APISerivces.
-Otherwise, you should not delete the type as the wanted resources will be deleted automatically when the CRD or APISerivce is deleted.
+Otherwise, you should not delete the type as the wanted resources will be deleted automatically when the CRD or APIService is deleted.